GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 ### Keyword spam {: #keyword-spam }

-Keyword Spam is the practice of including irrelevant or excessive keywords in an extensions description in an attempt to manipulate its ranking, resulting in a spammy, negative user experience.
+Keyword Spam is the practice of including irrelevant or excessive keywords in an extension's description in an attempt to manipulate its ranking, resulting in a spammy, negative user experience.
 We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension's description, developer name, title, icon, screenshots, and promotional images.
 Developers should